Nawaf Salam: Public interest work

 Salam served as a member of the Executive Bureau of the Economic and Social Council of Lebanon from 1999 to 2002 and as a member of the Lebanese National Commission of UNESCO from 2000 to 2004.
-In 2005 and 2006, he was a member and Secretary General of The National Commission on Electoral Reform, which was entrusted with the task of preparing the draft of a new electoral law for Lebanon.
+In 2005 and 2006, he was Secretary General of The National Commission on Electoral Reform, which was entrusted with the task of preparing the draft of a new electoral law for Lebanon.
 He has also served on the board of trustees of the Lebanese Center for Policy Studies (LCPS), a non-partisan think tank whose mission is to produce and advocate policies that improve governance in Lebanon and the Arab world.

 Ambassador of Lebanon to the United Nations

-From July 2007 to December 2017, he served as Lebanon's Ambassador and Permanent Representative to the United Nations in New York.
+From July 2007 to December 2017, he served as Lebanon's ambassador and permanent representative to the United Nations in New York.

-Salam's mandate at the UN was marked by his repeated interventions before the Security Council calling for security and stability in South Lebanon through the implementation of United Nations Security Council Resolution 1701, promoting the establishment of an independent Security Forces to protect civilians from Ambassador of Lebanon to the United Nations policy of "disassociation" from the Syrian conflict, and seeking an end to impunity through the establishment of the Special Tribunal for Lebanon in the matter of the assassination of former Lebanese Prime Minister Rafic Hariri pursuant to United Nations Security Council resolution 1757.
+Salam's mandate at the UN was marked by his repeated interventions before the Security Council calling for security and stability in South Lebanon through the implementation of United Nations Security Council Resolution 1701, promoting the establishment of an independent Security Forces to protect civilians from Ambassador of Lebanon to the United Nations policy of "disassociation" from the Syrian conflict, and seeking an end to impunity through the establishment of the Special Tribunal for Lebanon in the matter of the assassination of former Lebanese prime minister Rafic Hariri pursuant to United Nations Security Council resolution 1757.

 He represented Lebanon on the Security Council in 2010 and 2011, for Lebanon's two-year term as a non-permanent member.
 In May 2010 and September 2011, he held the rotating Presidency of the Security Council.

-He served as vice-president of the 67th session of the General Assembly of the United Nations from September 2012 to September 2013 and as acting President of the General Assembly of the United Nations in July 2013.
+He served as vice-president of the 67th session of the General Assembly of the United Nations from September 2012 to September 2013 and as acting president of the General Assembly of the United Nations in July 2013.

 Judge of the International Court of Justice

 On 9 November 2017, Salam was elected judge of the International Court of Justice (ICJ) after receiving 135 votes in the United Nations General Assembly and 12 votes in the Security Council.
 After Fouad Ammoun, he became the second Lebanese to serve as a judge of the ICJ.

-On 6 February 2024, he was elected as the President of the ICJ.
+On 6 February 2024, he was elected as the president of the ICJ.
 Salam's appointment as President of the ICJ in February 2024 coincided directly with the first hearing on South Africa's genocide lawsuit against Israel in January 2024.
 Salam took over the case brought by South Africa against Israel.